 Building Relationships

-Building relationships is another popular theme addressed in YA fiction.
+YA fiction addresses another popular theme – building relationships.
 The main character faces challenges that he/she could not overcome without the help of family and friends.
-Although the bond between the protagonist and his/her family and friends may begin shakily, it is made stronger during the course of the story after having conquered trials in the midst of mutual difficulty.
+Usually, the bond between the protagonist and his/her family and friends may begin shakily.
+But it’s made stronger during the course of the story after having conquered trials in the midst of mutual difficulty.

 Examples: I’ll Give You the Sun by Jandy Nelson, The Secret Garden by Frances Hodgson Burnett